Acquiring Google Drive Attachments of Emails

 When setting up the output options for a project, you have the option to choose Drive attachment/revision packaging options as in the screenshot below.
 These options are only available if the "Fetch Drive Attachments" option was selected.

 If the packaging options are selected, FEC checks the acquisition status at the conclusion of the acquisition session.
 If all Drive items without permanent errors have been acquired, then it proceeds with packaging the Drive attachments and revisions.
-Otherwise, it holds off on the packaging as there are more items that have the potential to be acquired through additional retries.
-You can trigger the packaging manually via a post-acquisition action as described below.
+Otherwise, it asks if you would like to proceed with the packaging as there are more items that have the potential to be acquired through additional retries.
+Even if you choose to not proceed with packaging, you can trigger the packaging manually at a later time via a post-acquisition action as described below.

 2. As A Post-Acquisition Action